Difference Between Substack and Patreon

 What is Substack?

-Substack was launched in 2017 to publish the contents of the creators/writers independently.
+Substack was launched in 2017 to publish the content of the creators/writers independently.
 It also gives an option to start a paid subscription.

-All the Substack offerings offer are meant predominantly for newsletter publishers who wished to publish their content either for free or paid subscription.
+All the Substack offerings offered are meant predominantly for newsletter publishers wishing to publish their content for free or paid subscriptions.
 It gives both writers as well as users to choose between free and paid newsletters.

 It was co-founded by Chris Best, Hamish McKenzie, and Jairaj Sethi.
 Substack Platform was meant for enthusiastic writers who cater to small audiences.

-Besides that, it has attracted some famous media houses, journalists and has also become a house for corporate newsletters put out by big companies like CNN, Vox and BuzzFeed.
+Besides that, it has attracted famous media houses and journalists and has also become a house for corporate newsletters by big companies like CNN, Vox and BuzzFeed.

-Recently substack has opened a podcasts facility for audio content creators.
+Recently substack has opened a podcast facility for audio content creators.
 Its main target is still to focus on people who publish and write newsletters.

 It has a very simple basic design that focuses on writing quality content.
 Editors have different tools to create a good and logical post, and they can also attach images, links, videos and other features.

-It has a very straightforward agenda that either newsletter can be published on the web or to send them to users email and publish it.
+It has a very straightforward agenda that either newsletter can be published on the web or sent them to users email and publish it.

 What is Patreon?